A look at the design, market and legacy of Victorian pottery

 Every antique pottery buyer has had this experience.
 You go into an antique shop and see a well known design of pottery marked on the sales tag with the wrong manufacturer's attribution.
 What do you do?
 Well, your answer to this dilemma will often say more about your ethics than anything else.
 If it is an expensive piece of Minton marked as an unknown American pottery and priced accordingly you're likely to pay the price and walk out of the shop with your new bargain under your arm, congratulating yourself on your superior knowledge.
 However if it is the other way around and it is an unremarkable piece by an unknown pottery marked and priced as a piece of rare Minton you're more likely to either chuckle and walk on past or bring it to the attention of the owner in the expectation that they will lower the price.
-We have to admit that we've responded in both manners to a faulty attribution.
+I have to admit that I’ve responded in both manners to a faulty attribution.

 Any glance through upcoming auction listings will offer plenty of opportunity to also do both of these.
-All too frequently auction listings are wildly incorrect to the detriment of both the consigner and the auctioneer. but to the delight of bidders.
-We recall seeing an ad for an auction where a majolica teapot was being offered for sale in a box lot with a small group of majolica odds and ends.
-It looked suspiciously like a George Jones teapot design from the fuzzy picture that was posted of the box lot content.
-We took a chance and bought the lot by phone bid.
-When we picked up the box lot we were pleased to see that our assessment was correct and we had purchased the entire lot, including a George Jones teapot, for under $100.
+All too frequently auction listings are wildly incorrect to the detriment of both the consigner and the auctioneer but to the delight of bidders.
+I recall seeing an ad for an auction where a majolica teapot was being offered for sale in a box lot with a small group of majolica odds and ends.
+From the fuzzy picture that was posted of the box lot content it looked suspiciously like a George Jones teapot design.
+I took a chance and bought the lot by phone bid.
+When I picked up the box lot I was pleased to see that my assessment was correct and I had purchased the entire lot, including a George Jones teapot, for under $100.
 If the auction staff had recognized the piece as a GJ teapot it would have most likely sold for several times that price just by itself.
-On the same note one can look on eBay any day of the year and see a half dozen "George Jones" teapots for sale, only they aren't by George Jones, just unmarked majolica of indeterminate provenance.

 Adams & Bromley pond lily plate